 What do you or your loved one need to be on the lookout for?
 There are a lot of signs that a rehab center is disreputable, and these are a few of them:

 - Brokers – If the rehab facility works with a broker who is receiving a commission per referral, this might be a red flag.
 Generally, you’ll find these brokers through vague online ads and generic websites.

 - Pay for Travel – If a rehab facility offers to pay for your travel, especially if it’s a long distance, this might seem like a good thing.
 In reality, it’s a sign the broker is receiving a large kickback for that referral, or that the facility itself plans to use your insurance for profit.

 - Accredited – You should only visit accredited treatment centers.
-The only reputable agencies are the Joint Commission or the Commission on Accreditation of Rehabilitation Facilities.

 - Guarantees – Finally, many facilities will lure patients in with the promise of a cure or a set deadline.
 Being sober in 30 days is a great goal, but not one that should be promised as a marketing ploy.
 No reputable facility would ever claim a 100% success rate.